freeCodeCamp/freeCodeCamp/guide/english/miscellaneous/learn-some-gulp-basics/index.md

 ## What is Gulp?

 Gulp is a JavaScript build/task runner.
 Are you using Jade, but need HTML?
 Sass, but need CSS?
 CoffeeScript, but need JavaScript?
 Or maybe you just want to concatenate and/or minify what you already have?
-Gulp can do all of this for you easily, so you do not have to keep going back to your terminal after every little change.
+Gulp can do all of this for you easily, so you do not have to keep going back to your terminal after every little change.Simply put, Gulp is a task runner built on Node.js and npm, used for automation of time-consuming and repetitive tasks involved in web development like minification, concatenation, cache busting, unit testing, linting, optimization, etc.

 ## Why use Gulp?